katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ### SARIMAX

-After splitting the data, used the Seasonal AutoRegressive Integrated Moving Average with eXogenous regressors model.
-I did not use exogenous regressors so that parameter defaults to None.
-I chose this model because it includes seasonal components for the order which takes into account the seasonal length.
+Since my data has a strong seasonal component, I used the Seasonal AutoRegressive Integrated Moving Average with exogenous regressors model, which includes a parameter for seasonal legnth.
 This allows the model to achieve better stationarity without further manual transformations.
+For the initial project phase, the exogenous regressors parameter is None.

 <br>

 ![SARIMAX AC and PAC functions](images/AC_PAC_functions.png)

+I found the autocorrelation and partial autocorrelation to get a rough sense for the complexity of my model for estimating a range for my parameters for grid search.

 <br>